Alberto João Jardim

 Alberto João Cardoso Gonçalves Jardim, GCC, GCIH ([alˈβɛɾtu ʒuˈɐ̃w ʒɐɾˈðĩ], born 4 February 1943) is a Portuguese politician who was the President of the Regional Government of Madeira, Portugal, from 1978 to 2015.
-He is a controversial political figure in Portugal.

 Early years

 Jardim was born on Madeira Island in 1943, son of Alberto Gonçalves Jardim (d.
 1954) and wife Marceliana do Patrocínio de Jesus Cardoso (Funchal, São Pedro, baptized 2 September 1909 – 29 July 2006).
 He went to Coimbra in order to study at the local university, and he lived there for over a decade as a student.
 He was awarded a degree of Licentiate in Law from the Faculty of Law of the University of Coimbra in 1973.

 Jardim became a secondary school teacher.
 He was also director of the Instituto de Emprego e Formação Profissional da Ilha da Madeira (Employment and Vocational Training Centre of Madeira Island).
 As a journalist, he was director of "Jornal da Madeira", and wrote for different Portuguese newspapers and magazines.